BlogSpam-Net/blogspam.js/README.md

    * The subject/title the submitter supplied.

-The server will load a series of plugins on-startup, and each plugin will return one of three values:
+The server will load a series of plugins on-startup, and each submission will be passed through the loaded plugins.

+The plugin will be invoked and can handle the results by calling one of the three call-back methods it receives:

-* `OK`
+* `spam`
-   * The comment is definitely OK.
+   * The comment is definitely SPAM
-* `SPAM`
+* `ham`
-   * The comment is definitely SPAM.
+   * The comment is definitely HAM.
-* `UNSURE`
+* `next`
-   * The comment is undecided.
+   * The comment is undecided, keep proccessing by invoking all remaining plugins.

 Each plugin will be invoked in turn, unless a SPAM or OK result terminates the processing, and the result will be returned to the caller in the form of :